exbibyte/enhance/README.md

 Script management  - To Do

-Current work is focused on concurrent data structures, rendering pipeline, and memory management.
+Current work is focused on schedulers, concurrent data structure, statistics collection, rendering pipeline, memory optimization.

 ## Dependencies: